 One overall objective that should be part of any Euro-Mediterranean cooperation programme, especially when it comes to green industrial development, relates to both promoting regional market integration and to policy coherence within the Mediterranean region.
 Weak regional integration is likely to hinder the transition to a green economy and in particular the localisation of co-benefits associated with greening (Escribano & Lazaro, 2020); it is also likely to lead to further polarisation in the MENA region.
-In addition, coherence across green industrial policies ensures that investment in technologies - be it in renewables in Morocco or in energy and resource efficiency in Jordan - follows specialisation patterns based on dynamic comparative advantages.
-Morocco's recent efforts to become a technology hub in RE technologies for the larger African region and the new green hydrogen partnership with Germany are examples on which the EU could capitalise, further develop and promote across the MENA region through Euro-Mediterranean partnerships.
+In addition, coherence across green industrial policies ensures that investment in green technologies - be it in renewables in Morocco or in energy and resource efficiency in Jordan - follows specialisation patterns based on dynamic comparative advantages.
+Morocco's recent efforts to become a technology hub in RE technologies for the larger African region and the new green hydrogen partnership with Germany are examples on which the EU could capitalise, further develop and promote across the MENA region through Euro-Mediterranean partnersPolicy coherence across goals while recognising the regional disparities, complexities and existing synergies should be a core objective for any cross-Mediterranean partnership aimed towards green industrial development hips.
 Jordan could similarly capitalise on its position as an important centre of education and research and investor in clean energy in the Middle East.